The Bridge to Excellence: In-Depth Exploration of the Build Operate Transfer

 Product Development:

-In a BOT project of this nature, a business works with a software development partner to create a software product from conception to commercialization.
-The full development lifecycle, including design, coding, testing, and deployment, is overseen by the external team.
+A business partner is involved in a BOT project for developing a software product that starts at the conception and goes right up to commercialization of the product.
+The end-to-end development responsibility lies with the external team, from design to development, testing, and deployment.
 The organization recovers control when the product fills in popularity and arrives at development.
 This system empowers companies to cutting-edge software without utilizing huge internal resources.

 Application Support and Maintenance: